How to Prepare for a Recruitment Coordinator Interview

 Ask thoughtful questions

-When given the chance to ask questions, go beyond basics like “What’s the company culture like?”
-Show that you care about the role and the process itself.
+When given the chance to ask questions, go beyond basics like "What's the company culture like?"
+Show that you care about how the role works day-to-day.

 Good questions include: